AgnostiqHQ/covalent/doc/source/concepts/server_concepts.rst

 The definition uses the electron decorator without an executor parameter.
 By default, the dispatcher uses the Dask executor for that electron.

 .. note:: Covalent has executors for many backend platforms, but if you need an executor that does not yet exist, you can define a custom executors for any remote backend system.
-See the :doc:`API Reference <../api/executors/index>` for a list of executors.
+See the :doc:`Executors <../api/executors/index>` in the :doc:`API Reference <../api/index>` for a list of executors.

 Covalent enables you to break down your workflow by compute requirements.
 You can:
 * Use a different executors for every electron